 Ironically my entire life I’ve wanted to get bigger, not thinner, no matter how envied I was for my size.

 I wasn’t lucky enough for puberty to help me out.
 Up until my 23rd birthday I’d been a slim girl averaging around 110 pounds.

 In spite of all of that I still managed to not only gain weight but a full 30lbs of mainly muscle (and it does not make me look manly).
 The process took tons of research and a lot of trial and error.
 Most importantly it took me realizing that there is no secret to gaining weight.

 No matter how many ads, syrups, or pills you see online there is nothing that will MAKE you gain weight.

 To gain weight it takes time, effort and a caloric surplus.
 Once I had an understanding of that I was able to put in the effort I needed to gain 30 pounds in less than a year, and I did it all naturally.
 So yes, it’s possible to grow your glutes ladies!
 You just need the right plan.

 And even though there’s no secret to gaining weight, there are steps that should be followed and taken into consideration when trying to gain weight.
 Especially if you’re looking to gain muscle, not fat, to have some really nice curves.

-(This post may contain affiliate links to products that I truly recommend, at no extra costs to you, if you decide your interested in anything mentioned.
+(This post may contain affiliate links to products that I truly recommend, at no extra costs to you, if you decide you’re interested in anything mentioned.
 Feel free to check out the disclosure for more info.)